MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 <!-- ====================================================================== -->
 ## Navigate to a file URL

 WebView2 allows navigations to file URLs, to load basic HTML or a PDF.
-This is the most efficient and simples approach that satisfies the basic scenario.
+This is the simplest and most efficient approach to loading local content.
 However, it is less flexible than the other approaches.
-This is the simplest approach to load local content.
-However, like the browser, file URLs are limited in some capabilities.
-The document origin will be `null` for a file URL.
-For each resource, the full path is needed to be specified.
+Like in a web browser, file URLs are limited in some capabilities:
+*  The document origin will be `null` for a file URL.
+*  For each resource, the full path must be specified.

 File URLs behave like they do in the browser.
 For example, you can't make an `XMLHttpRequest` (XHR) in a file URL, because you're not working in the context of a webpage.
 If the WebView2 control is loading local content, still came from a remote source (such as Bing.com), versus a file that came from the local drive.